raspberrypilearning/modern-art/en/step_3.md

 ## Random place

-Let’s create another function to move the turtle to a random place on the screen.
-The center of the screen is (0,0) so we’ll place turtles in a square area around the centre.
+Now that you know how to create a function, let’s create another function to move the turtle to a random place on the screen.

+The centre of the screen is at coordinates (0,0).

 --- task ---

-Add a `randomplace()` function:
+Add a `randomplace()` function which chooses a random x, y coordinate and moves the turtle to that coordinate.

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
-line_number_start: 7
+line_number_start: 6
-line_highlights: 14-17
+line_highlights: 12-15
 ---
 def randomcolour():
     red = randint(0, 255)